generalui/pivotaltracker/README.md

 #### Variable & Property Name Capitalization
 As is common with JSON interfaces, the property names recognized & returned by the v5 Pivotal Tracker REST service follow an underscore_naming_convention.

-Of course, it's also the case that JS code commonly follows the camelCaseNamingConvention for variables and properties.
+It's also of course the case that JS code commonly follows the camelCaseNamingConvention for variables and properties.

-Instead of forcing one convention or the other, both are satisfied; underscore is used when transmitting to/from Pivotal, while the "public" interface for this module uses camelCasing.
+Instead of forcing one convention or the other, both are satisfied; underscore is used when transmitting to/from Pivotal, while the "public" interface for this module uses camelCase.
 It will automatically translate names when sending/retrieving data from the service, converting camelCaseNames to & from underscore_names as needed.

 In other words...you should interact with using the camelCase convention:
 ```javascript